 Moses forewarns the Pharaoh of future plagues: After Moses’ and the Pharaoh’s negotiations were unsuccessful, the tone of Moses’ and the Pharaoh’s conversation took a dark turn.
 It is hard to tell which of Moses’ words were his words vs. the words of Jehovih, through His angels.

 Moses told the Pharaoh that his “Lord God” were merely angels of the dead that bid him advice benefiting only him, not all of Egypt, and that they do miracles that others can also do.
 Moses told the Pharaoh that there are only 2 powers in heaven: the power of Jehovih for “Justice and Goodness” and the power “that which is for sin and death”.
 Moses added, “there be Gods and Lords in heaven that could sweep the sea up, and drown this whole country”.
-If the Pharaoh continued to denounce the real “power of heaven” and the “Creator lifts off His protecting hand from Egupt, she shall in that day become the plague spot of the earth”, just like what happened to Thothma in the final demise of the Egypt empire.
+If the Pharaoh continued to denounce the real “power of heaven” and the “Creator lifts off His protecting hand from Egupt, she shall in that day become the plague spot of the earth”, just like what happened to Thothma in the Moses reminded the Egyptian Pharaoh, Nu-ghan, of what happened to Thothma, king of Egypt, in the ancient days.
+After Thothma built the first pyramid, the Egyptians “decried the power of heaven; and straightaway all the land, and the great pyramid itself, was flooded over by evil spirits.
+And then came foreign kings, and robbed and plundered Egupt.” empire.
 Lastly, Moses told the Pharaoh that not only would he allow the Israelites to leave, he will send his armies to drive them out.

 Note: This likely indicates that Jehovih did the protecting rather than the killing.
 In other words, instead of God/Jehovih killing first-born Egyptians, some other evil entity inflicted death and/or plague onto the Egyptians while Jehovih, through His angels, protected the Israelites from the same afflictions.